Email Marketing: The Complete Guide 2026

 - Clear hierarchy: The transactional information (order number, tracking link) must be immediately visible

-- Minimal CTA: A single, clearly recognizable call-to-action for the marketing portion
+- Minimal CTA: A single, clearly recognizable call to action for the marketing part

-Email Marketing for E-Commerce: Cart Abandonment and More
+Email Marketing for E-Commerce: Abandoned Carts and More

 In e-commerce, email marketing is the channel with the highest ROI.
-Studies show that e-commerce businesses receive an average of $38 back for every dollar invested in email marketing.
+Studies show that e-commerce companies in the DACH region get back an average of 38 euros for every euro invested in email marketing.
 The key lies in automated flows that cover the entire customer lifecycle.

-Approximately 70% of all shopping carts are abandoned.
+About 70% of all carts are abandoned.
 This means: for every completed order, you lose 2-3 potential orders.
-Cart abandonment emails recover a portion of these customers.
+Abandoned-cart emails win back some of these customers.

-- Email 2 (after 24 hours): Increase urgency.
-Point out limited availability or show customer reviews of the products.
+- Email 2 (after 24 hours): Reinforce the urgency.
+Point to limited availability or show customer reviews of the products.
 Recovery rate: 5-8%

 Total recovery rate of a well-optimized sequence: 15-25%

-Legal note: Cart abandonment emails require that the user has already entered their email address AND marketing consent is in place.
+Legal note for Austria: Abandoned-cart emails require that the user has already entered their email address AND that marketing consent exists.
 Implement double opt-in in the checkout process or use these emails only for existing customers.

 - Day 1: Order confirmation with upselling recommendations

-- Day 7: Request delivery feedback ("How satisfied are you?")
+- Day 7: Collect delivery feedback ("How satisfied are you?")

-- Day 14: Request product review (increases social proof)
+- Day 14: Request a product review (increases social proof)

 - Day 30: Cross-selling based on the purchased product

-- Day 60: Encourage reorder (especially for consumable products)
+- Day 60: Encourage reordering (especially for consumable products)

 Win-back flow (inactive customers):

-- After 90 days without purchase: "We miss you" with personalized recommendations
+- After 90 days without a purchase: "We miss you" with personalized recommendations

 - After 120 days: Exclusive discount for returning

-- After 180 days: Final email with stronger incentive, then move contact to inactive segment
+- After 180 days: Final email with a stronger incentive, then move the contact to the inactive segment

 Browse abandonment (product page visitors):

-- When a user viewed products but did not add them to the cart
+- When a user viewed products but did not put them in the cart

 - Less aggressive than cart emails, more inspirational